Key Takeaways

 Can my IT provider also be my CMMC assessor?

 No. CMMC has strict conflict-of-interest rules.
 A C3PAO cannot assess an organization that it has provided consulting or implementation services to within the preceding three years.
 This separation ensures assessment independence.
 Your consulting partner helps you prepare, and a separate C3PAO conducts the assessment.
+PTG is a consulting and managed services partner, not a C3PAO — we deliberately stay on the preparation side so we can stay engaged for the long term.

 Petronella Technology Group has helped over 200 defense contractors prepare for and achieve CMMC compliance.
-With 23 years of cybersecurity experience and deep expertise in NIST SP 800-171, we provide gap assessments, CUI enclave design, technology implementation, documentation development, and assessment preparation support.
+With 24 years of cybersecurity experience and deep expertise in NIST SP 800-171, we provide gap assessments, CUI enclave design, technology implementation, documentation development, and assessment preparation support.
 Contact us for a free CMMC readiness consultation to understand where your organization stands and what it will take to achieve certification.

-About the Author: Craig Petronella is the CEO of Petronella Technology Group, a cybersecurity and compliance firm based in Raleigh, NC.
-With over 30 years of experience in IT and cybersecurity, Craig has authored 15 books on security topics and has guided hundreds of organizations through CMMC, HIPAA, and other compliance frameworks.
+About the Author: Craig Petronella is the CEO of Petronella Technology Group, Inc., a cybersecurity and compliance firm based in Raleigh, NC.
+Craig holds MIT Sloan cybersecurity leadership credentials, is a CMMC Registered Practitioner and Digital Forensics Expert, and has authored 15 books on security, AI, and compliance.
+He has guided over 200 defense contractors through CMMC and NIST 800-171 readiness over the past eight years.